kubekj/Hospital-Domain-AI/README.md

   - psutil

 ## Usage
-The project supports various search strategies to tackle the MAPF/APF problems.
-Below are the commands to execute each strategy with level **MAPF01** as an example with a graphical representation:
+The project supports various search strategies to tackle the MAPF problems.
+Below are the commands to execute each strategy with level **MAPF01** as an example with a graphical representation, every bash command is equipped with a 180 seconds timeout indicated by "-t 180":

 #### Breadth-First Search (BFS)
 ```bash